country-flag-icons

 src="https://purecatamphetamine.github.io/country-flag-icons/3x2/US.svg"/>

-Flags can also be used in the form of CSS classes imported from country-flag-icons/3x2/flags.css where all flag icons are inlined as background-image data URLs.
-CSS flag icon height can be set via --CountryFlagIcon-height CSS variable.
+Flags could also be used in the form of CSS classes imported from country-flag-icons/3x2/flags.css where all flag icons are inlined as background-image "data URLs" and the flag icon height could be set via --CountryFlagIcon-height CSS variable.

 What if my project doesn't use CSS variables?